 Clergy have by their ordination vows accepted additional responsibilities and accountabilities for doctrine, discipline, worship and obedience.
 This process of accountability, as set out in Title IV of the Constitution and Canons for the Government of The Episcopal Church (“Title IV”), seeks to promote justice, restitution, amendment of life, repentance, healing, forgiveness and reconciliation among all involved or affected by clergy misconduct.

-Before July 1, 2011, clergy disciplinary matters were brought to the bishop or the Standing Committee.
 Since July 1, 2011 (under the revised Title IV canons), all matters are to be reported to an Intake Officer (contact information below) who will create a written report.
 Following that, the matter could be resolved by pastoral care, mediation, an agreement with the bishop, an investigation, or any combination of these.

 If it moves to an investigation, some of those matters could go to a more formal mediation and if necessary, a hearing.
 The resolution of the matter could be anything that will move those affected to justice, restitution, amendment of life, repentance, healing, forgiveness and reconciliation.
 This could include suspension or removal from ordained ministry.

 The clergy disciplinary process is similar to that used in other professions, such as doctors and lawyers.

 For more information: Text of Title IV Canons

 — safeguard property and funds of the church,

 — conform to the canons of The Episcopal Church and the rubrics of The Book of Common Prayer,

 — obtain consent of the bishop before engaging in secular employment, and

 — obtain consent of the bishop to be absent from the diocese for more than two years.